SadPierrot/anli-club/README.md

 # anli-club
  Project for KRONA.
-Creation of anti-kino and anti-hotel
+Creation of anti-concert and anti-hotel